ottypes/text-unicode/README.md

 There's also compatible versions of this library in [C](https://github.com/ottypes/libot), [rust](https://github.com/josephg/textot.rs) and [swift](https://github.com/josephg/libot-swift).

 This type is *almost* identical to the original [text type](https://github.com/ottypes/text).
 The difference is that text-unicode counts positions based on the number of unicode codepoints instead of javascript string length (UCS2 2-byte offsets).
 For example, "😭" is a single unicode codepoint but `"😭".length === 2` in javascript.
 In text, this is 2 characters (which propogates what I consider a bug in javascript).
 In text-unicode, this is counted as just 1 character.
-Considering it as 1 character is slightly less performant in javascript, but makes interop with other modern languages much easier.
+Considering it as 1 character is slightly less performant in javascript, but makes interop with other languages much easier.

 ## Usage